 - anyone unhappy with the contours of their lower legs

-- those whose underarm sweating is severe enough to impact quality of life
+- those whose underarm sweating is severe enough to impact the quality of life

 - those with chronic migraines, headaches and neck pain (uses onabotulinumtoxina)